wp-plugins/peters-login-redirect/readme.txt

 Please visit the plugin page at http://www.theblog.ca/wplogin-redirect with any questions.

+== How to Extend ==

+You can write your own code logic before any of this plugin's checks for user-specific, role-specific, and capability-specific redirects, as well as before the fallback redirect URL.

+Available filters are:

+* rul_before_user
+* rul_before_role
+* rul_before_capability
+* rul_before_fallback

+Each takes the same 4 parameters:

+* $empty: This is simply set as false in case you don't have any redirect URL to set.
+* $redirect_to: Set by WordPress, usually the admin URL.
+* $requested_redirect_to: Set by WordPress, usually an override set in a GET parameter.
+* $user: A PHP object representing the current user.

+Your return value in your own code logic should be the URL to redirect to, or FALSE to continue the plugin's normal checks.

+An example of plugin code to redirect to a specific URL for only a specific IP range as the first redirect check:

+`function redirectByIP( $empty, $redirect_to, $requested_redirect_to, $user )
+{
+    $ip_check = '192.168.0';
+    if( 0 === strpos( $_SERVER['REMOTE_ADDR'], $ip_check ) )
+    {
+        return '/secret_area';
+    }
+    else
+    {
+        return false;
+    }
+}

+add_filter( 'rul_before_user', 'redirectByIP', 10, 4 );`

 == Changelog ==

+= 2.1.0 =
+* 2011-06-06: Added hooks to facilitate adding your own extensions to the plugin.
+See "How to Extend" for documentation.

 = 2.0.0 =
 * 2011-03-03: Added option to allow a redirect_to POST or GET variable to take precedence over this plugin's rules.